THOMASELOVE/432-classes-2026/class05/README.md

 ## Project A Data - A tip about your linear regression outcome

 In Project A, you may be interested in a quantitative variable that is also a **count**, say, the number of days out of the last 30 that the subject has experienced some sort of health issue.

-We'll have ways of dealing with count outcomes specifically, in the second half of the course.
-For Project A, it's fine to use such an outcome, but you may find that there is a pronounced **floor** (lots of people have 0 as their answer) or **ceiling** (lots of people have 30 as their answer) or both.
-It would likely be more interesting (just for Project A) to take a random sample of subjects who have complete data on this outcome **and** have a value greater than 0 (if a lot of the original data values are zeros), just so you have more variability in your outcome, rather than a big spike in the histogram.
+- We'll have ways of dealing with count outcomes specifically, in the second half of the course.
+- For Project A, it's fine to use such an outcome, but you may find that there is a pronounced **floor** (lots of people have 0 as their answer) or **ceiling** (lots of people have 30 as their answer) or both.
+- It is very likely that it will be more interesting (just for Project A) to take a random sample of subjects who have complete data on this outcome **and** have a value greater than 0 (if a lot of the original data values are zeros), just so you have more variability in your outcome, rather than a big spike in the histogram.
 Same would go for the value 30 (you might restrict to values between 1 and 29) if 30 and 0 are both very common responses.

 ---------------